Last updated on May 13, 2019

 The specific program settings vary by hearing aid model.
 In general, different programs focus on different frequencies and have different levels of noise reduction.
 There are programs for quiet environments, for conversations in small groups, and for noisy environments.
 Some of our devices also feature an adaptive setting that automatically adjusts to the noise level around you.

-The best way to determine which programs you should use is to read your user manual and try each one in different environments.
+The best way to determine which programs you should use is to read your user manual and try each program in different environments.
 You don’t necessarily need to use all the programs, so if you only like one or two, just stick with those.
 Don’t worry if the program descriptions in your manual do not match up with your specific hearing.
 What’s most important is that you experiment with each program and find what sounds best for you in each situation.

 When it comes to getting comfortable with your hearing aids, there is no one right answer.
 Much like clothing, a hearing aid fits everyone differently, depending on your hearing loss and your ear size.
 Try out these different suggestions and be patient with yourself.
 It’s easy to get frustrated when it doesn’t sound perfect right out of the box, but the benefits of improving your hearing are massive.